MannyKayy/coursera-getting-and-cleaning-data-project/CodeBook.md

   [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 - merges the training and test sets
 - extracts the the mean and standard deviation for each measurement
-- uses descriptive activity names
+- sets and uses descriptive activity names
 - labels the columns with descriptive names
 - creates a tidy data set. (`merged.clean`)
 - creates a second, independent tidy dataset with an average of each measurement. (`merged.avg`)